Wouldn’t you think a non-toxic nursery would be the norm? Unfortunately, not so much.

 While organic baby care products do not contain BPA, many traditional options do, so opt for all-natural and organic whenever possible.

 The List: 10 Tips To A Non-Toxic Nursery

 When it comes to your baby’s non-toxic nursery, organic materials are the best way to ensure that no toxic fumes end up polluting your air quality.
 Unsurprisingly, composite and engineered woods may be a bit more affordable, but they can contain numerous hazardous chemicals.
 That’s exactly why solid wood construction is always a better choice than plastic or particle board options.

-The good news is that there are plenty of non-toxic nursery furniture options that are not chemically treated.
+The good news is that plenty of non-toxic nursery furniture options are not chemically treated.
 The safest options to consider are natural solid wood construction such as pine, poplar, beech, and walnut.
 Make sure that they have a 100% VOC-free or low-VOC finish.
 This wood crib is a great option!

-Organic glues formed from naturally occurring substances, and low-VOC paints that are new baby-safe should also be a top priority when it comes to high-quality child’s nursery furniture.
+Organic glues formed from naturally occurring substances and low-VOC paints that are new baby-safe should also be a top priority when it comes to high-quality child’s nursery furniture.

 2. Natural Bassinet

 Like every other piece of furniture in your baby’s room, bassinets can also contain chemical flame retardants, polyurethane foam, and other potentially harmful substances.